 3. Foundations of Front-End Development

-- HTML or HyperText Markup Language is a standard markup language that allows web developers to create and structure sections, paragraphs, and links using elements, tags, and attributes.
+- HTML or HyperText Markup Language is a standard language that allows web developers to create and structure sections, paragraphs, and links using elements, tags, and attributes.

 - CSS, also known as Cascading Style Sheets, describes how to display HTML elements.